olasunkanmi-SE/codebuddy/README.md

 - [ ] Upload documents and retrieve knowledge from it
 - [ ] Auto-completion of code aka code suggestions
 - [x] Support for various Generative AIs
+- [ ] Pefform folder specific tasks like.
+Summarize, create and update

 ## Requirements